yuxi-liu-wired/webdev-experiments/counter/README.md

+# Hello World with counter using Nginx, Flask, Redis

 ## How to run

 Run `docker-compose up` in this folder.
 Read what the terminal says.
 When it stops changing, go to `http://localhost:8000`.
 It should say `Hello World!
 I have been seen 1 times.`